 I’ve been working from home full-time for almost a year and have some tricks up my sleeve to help those of you who desperately need some working from home tips during this time!
-Sometimes it can get lonely and suffocating and you may even feel like you’re going to go crazy (and you might be) lol.
+Fellow remote workers know that sometimes it can get lonely and suffocating and you may even feel like you’re going to go crazy (and you might be) lol.
 But, I’m hoping these tips will ease all of that and actually make you enjoy your new work from home life all the more!

 The Best Working from Home Tips

 This might seem obvious, but working from your living room couch won’t cut it if you actually want to be productive.
 You’ll need an actual desk set up that you can go sit at (or stand at) each morning to stay productive throughout your day.
 It’ll make you feel less distracted and I promise it will make you get more done!

 I bought this standing desk that you can set on any surface to act as a taller desk although I also love this portable one.
 This monitor is also great so I can have two screens, making me that much more efficient.
 I also have this mouse and keyboard for my Mac and love them.
 Having a desk setup (even if it’s in the middle of my apartment dining room lol) makes me actually want to get started each morning!
 Oh and don’t forget your favorite pens to make your home office complete!
 These are my faves.

 2. Leave The House